 “Linden Girls Change the World”

-A lifelong scientist and educator, Janice is widely recognized as a progressive leader within the TDSB.
+A lifelong scientist and educator, Janice was widely recognized as a progressive leader within the TDSB.
 In an effort to increase graduation rates in her diverse student population, Janice initiated a highly successful differentiated instruction program to mentor teachers and boost student success.
 She also spearheaded anti-bullying initiatives and new equity-focused practices to challenge gender and sexual norms.
-As a result, Janice’s inspiring work recently earned her an anti-homophobia award from OISE.
+As a result, Janice’s inspiring work earned her an anti-homophobia award from OISE.

 Previous Administrative and Teaching Positions